![]() |

 Click on Cameron's photo to open a new window and see more party pix.
 You may notice my new menu item (on the left) called Memories.
 The first piece, Pickin' Cotton, is based on a childhood memory which I confirmed with my brother Bob and Aunt Edith who also provided the family photo.
 Picking cotton is back-breaking work and doesn't make for pleasant memories.
 This story describes a time before vast amounts of human labour gave way to mechanical labour in the California farm fields.
 A time when children were valued for their contributions.
 A time that has faded, like an old photograph.

-computer desk.
-That gives you a clue about our priorities!
 Those nearby grevillea blossoms attract a variety of birds - rainbow

 lorikeets, noisy friar birds, blue-faced honey eaters, rosellas - as well as